Tools to Support Relative Importance Analysis

 This argument is used as a set of covariates.
 These variables are added to the formula but are not considered a part of the all subsets computations.

-expected to be a vector of
+The all argument is, similar to sets expected to be a vector of

 string names and/or formula-like string of text.
-Also similar to sets
+Also similar to sets,

-the entries in the all
+the entries in the all argument will be combined

 After processing, the formula object is combined with entries from the

-argument.
-The entries in the sets
+sets argument.
+The entries in the sets argument are minimally

 processed and are combined to create a formula-like string by collapsing

-the elements with +
+the elements with +’s.

 Special formula processing is also not applied to the entries in all